craigparry/DominosGame/README.md

 If neither player can extend the line of play of the game then the game ends and the last player to play the game wins.

-TODO: need to fix the end of game so that if the boneyard runs out the game doesn't immediately end, but check first if the other player can make a move.
+fixed the end of game so that if the boneyard runs out the game doesn't immediately end, but check first if the other player can make a move.

+TODO: If I had more time to fix it I would refactor some of my code for my game loop that plays the computer turn s that it would draw